Jimmy-Abualdenien/IFC-to-RDF-converter/README.md

 ```
 Example: java -jar IFC-to-RDF_NOGUI.jar LOG DIR C:/path/to/inputfolder/
 ```

-## Using the GUI
-1. Clone or download this GitHub project
-2. Locate the executable JAR: JARS/IFC-to-RDF_GUI.jar
-3. Execute the IFC-to-RDF_GUI.jar directly by double-clicking
-4. Follow instructions in the interface

 # More information
 For more information, please contact pipauwel@gmail.com or pipauwel.pauwels@ugent.be, or file an issue in the repository.